jaywithabeanie/OriginsMods/README.md

 Fabric API | Library
 Fabric Language Kotlin | Library
-Mod Menu | Allows the customization of mods through the Mods menu Origins (Standard, Extra, Mobs) | Adds Origins to Minecraft, changing the way the game is played Pehkui | Library
+Mod Menu | Allows the customization of mods through the Mods menu Origins (+ Extra, Mobs) | Adds Origins to Minecraft, changing the way the game is played Pehkui | Library
 <br>